railwayapp/docs/src/pages/deploy/builds.md

 [heroku/buildpacks:20](https://devcenter.heroku.com/articles/heroku-20-stack)
 builder, which is based on how [Heroku](https://www.heroku.com/) builds apps.
 We are experimenting using a [custom builder](https://github.com/railwayapp/railway-builder) that will allow us to have more control and flexibility in how your source code gets built and deployed on the platform.
-The new builder has support for
+The new builder has support for:

 - NodeJS
 - Go